treilly94/spinnaker-demo/README.md

 The thing spinnaker runs on

-Run the script `./scripts/cloudprovider.sh` or follow the [onlie instructions](https://www.spinnaker.io/setup/install/providers/kubernetes-v2/)
+Run the script `./scripts/kubernetes.sh` or follow the [onlie instructions](https://www.spinnaker.io/setup/install/providers/kubernetes-v2/)

+#### Addidtional Cloud providers

+We can set up additional cloud providers that can be used by spinnaker after instillation.
+[Docs](https://www.spinnaker.io/setup/install/providers/)

+I have a script to add a azure provider `./scripts/azure.sh`

 ### Setup storage